ssaunier/ssaunier.github.io/_posts/2014-02-04-angular--rails-with-no-fuss.markdown

 category: blog
 ---

-I haven't be satisfied with the way my front-end code (mainly based on JQuery) has grown with my previous rails app, so I took the time to sit and explore the great front-end framework we now have.
+I haven't been satisfied with the way my front-end code (mainly based on JQuery) has grown with my previous rails app, so I took the time to sit and explore the great front-end framework we now have.
 I still like handling the routing in Rails with several pages, it feels wrong to move that logic to the javascript layer.
 I don't want to build a single-page application.
 But having some canonical way to write front-end code plus a great framework is really important.

 For this article, I chose **Angular** for its approach on models (plain old javascript objects) and the two-way binding.
 I will describe how to add angular to your rails application, and how to setup **Karma** and **Jasmine** for testing it, making sure they play nice with **Sprockets**.